mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 ##### 49:57

-That’s why in the [Abhidharmakosha](glossary#abhidharmakosha) ... the meaning of a moment is to have access to a good friend.
-That is one of the characteristics of the moment.
+That’s why in the [Abhidharmakosha](glossary#abhidharmakosha) ... the meaning of a moment is to have access to a good friend; that is one of the characteristics of a moment.
 That means human life is described as a moment, but this moment is completely something transcendent.
 So from this point, whatever you do, your life is helped by this moment; even though intellectually you poke your head into a hole you have made by consciousness, good or bad, this way or not this way.

 And then you experience something bitter.
 So you say, “My life is bitter.”
 But that is just your understanding, that is one of the ‘all beings’ connected with you.
 Next, let it go.
 If you let it go, bitterness is not always bitter.
 From the bitterness, you can learn something more than bitterness, or more than good.
 That is very important for us.